Dr. Kimberly Beatty, chancellor

 Dr. Beatty has served on a number of boards at the state and national levels.
 She was appointed to a two-year term on the American Association of Community Colleges’ Commission on College Readiness in July 2018.
 She has demonstrated a strong commitment to student success and diversity, and a passion for strengthening the pipeline of college-ready students entering community college.

-Dr. Beatty has been the recipient of the 30 Most Influential Women of Houston Award by the D-Mars Group, Houston; the Trailblazer Award by the Mason Lodge, Houston; the Damiani Award for Commitment to Global Education, Tidewater Community College; and the Regina Standback-Stroud Award for Commitment to Diversity in Higher Education, California State Academic Senate.
+Dr. Beatty was inducted into the Black Achievers Society of Greater Kansas City in 2019.
+She has also been the recipient of the 30 Most Influential Women of Houston Award by the D-Mars Group, Houston; the Trailblazer Award by the Mason Lodge, Houston; the Damiani Award for Commitment to Global Education, Tidewater Community College; and the Regina Standback-Stroud Award for Commitment to Diversity in Higher Education, California State Academic Senate.

 Dr. Beatty is married to Kelvin Beatty.
 They are proud parents of three sons, Kelvin Jr., Michael and Ian.
 They also have five grandsons.